FlowFuse/website/src/blog/2023/03/why-should-you-use-node-red-function-nodes.md

 To continuously enhance the FlowFuse and Node-RED user experience, FlowFuse has recently introduced a new feature: the **"FlowFuse Assistant."** This AI-powered tool simplifies the creation of Function nodes.
 You only need to provide a prompt, and the assistant generates the Function nodes for you.

-For more details on using the FlowFuse Assistant, visit [FlowFuse Documentation](https://flowfuse.com/docs/user/assistant/).
+For more details on using the FlowFuse Assistant, visit [the Assistants Documentation](/docs/user/assistant/).

 ## Conclusion: